 - What your general state of health is and whether you are or have been a smoker

-Depending on your answer to the above considerations, you may want to consider Income Drawdown as an alternative.
+Depending on your answer to the above considerations, you may want to consider Flexi-Access Drawdown.

 You’ll need to decide whether or not you want your income to increase each year.
-You can buy an annuity that increases with inflation, or one that’s set to rise by a fixed percentage each year.
-Alternatively, opt for a level annuity, which will provide exactly the same income each year.
+You can buy an Annuity that increases with inflation, or one that’s set to rise by a fixed percentage each year.
+Alternatively, you could opt for a level Annuity, which will provide exactly the same income each year.

 It’s important that you decide whether your pension will protect your partner as well.
 Your answers may depend on your health and how long you expect to live.
 If you have an existing medical condition, you may be able to get an even higher rate with an enhanced annuity.

-An annuity with a guarantee is sometimes seen as a substitute for a joint life annuity.
-But it’s not the same, as the maximum guarantee period is only 10 years.
-As a result, it won’t fully protect your dependants in the long term.
+An Annuity with a guarantee is sometimes seen as a substitute for a joint life Annuity.
+But it’s not the same, as the guarantee period is limited.
+As a result, it won’t fully protect your dependents in the long term.